sihensel/docs/vim.md

 J | join lines
-gJ | join lines without spaces between the joined lines g& | apply the last substitution command to the whole file
+gJ | join lines without spaces between the joined lines g& | apply the last substitution command to the whole file gd | goto local definition (e.g. of a function) gD | goto global definition (e.g. of a function) g* | search for the the word under the cursor (like *, but g* on 'rain' will also fine 'rainbow') g* | reverse search for the the word under the cursor

 ## :-Commands
 Command | Action